lrlrlrlr/EnglishGrammar/Speaking answer.md

 6. Are you looking forward to working?
 Maybe not, I'm quite enjoying my student life and still not ready to step into the society yet.
 After all, being a student is freer and less stressful.
 I just have to study for my exams and it feels awesome to get new knowledge every day.
 So I like being a student.

+# Your work
+1. What work do you do?
+Actually, I'm a data analyst.
+I could say that I really love my job and basically spend most of my time working.
+My job gives me a great feeling of satisfaction because I could use that what I've learned at school and really do something to help my team and make a living.

+2. Do you like your job?Is it very interesting?
+Yes, of course.
+Being a data analyst became one of my dreams since I was a high school student.My job is very interesting.
+I could still get new knowledge from working and every day I have a chance to meet a lot of different people and my colleagues are really nice, which made my life more interesting.

+3. Why did you choose to do that kind of work?
+There are several reasons.
+The most important one is I could put what I learned from school into real practice, it was exactly what I studied for.
+And it also because of my family, both my parents supported me to choose this job for their own reasons and of course, I'm interested in it and I have full passion to do my job.

+4. Will you continue doing this job in the future?
+Yes, definitely I will.
+First, just like what I have mentioned before that I like my job and it brings me satisfaction every day.
+Also, my job could provide me a stable life so which means I don't have to worry about the unemployment.
+I will continue doing my job and try to perform better.

+5.What are your responsibilities at work?
+As a data analyst, the most important thing I need to do is to translate the number to take the data and use it to help companies make better business decisions.
+And then, I should be responsible for my team.
+I always try my best to help my teammates.